Candidate Population III stellar complex at z=6.629 in the MUSE Deep Lensed Field

 \section{Acknowledgments}

-This work is supported by PRIN-MIUR 2017 WSCC32 ``Zooming into dark matter and proto-galaxies with massive lensing clusters''.
-We also acknowledge funding from the INAF for ``interventi aggiuntivi a sostegno della ricerca di main-stream'' (1.05.01.86.31).
-KC and GBC acknowledge funding from the European Research Council through the award of the Consolidator Grant ID 681627-BUILDUP.
+We thank the anonymous referee for a constructive report.
+We thank Ll.
+Mas-Ribas and D. Schaerer for very stimulating discussions.
+This work is supported by PRIN-MIUR 2017 WSCC32.
+We acknowledge funding from the INAF main-stream (1.05.01.86.31).
+KC and GBC acknowledge funding from the ERC through the award of the Consolidator Grant ID 681627-BUILDUP.
 This work was supported in part by the NSF grant: COLLABORATIVE RESEARCH: The Final Frontier: Spectroscopic Probes of Galaxies at the Epoch of Reionization (AST-1815458, AST-1810822).
 MG acknowledges funding through HST-HF2- 51409.